skhanhub/domain-ssr/README.md

 # domain-ssr

-This project demonstrates how to use Twitter API.
-Users can search for Twitter using the web form.
+This project demonstrates how to server-side render a react application using nodejs and express.

 The application uses the following technologies:
 - Backend: NodeJs with an ExpressJs server
-- Frontend: ReactJs with server side rendering
+- Frontend: ReactJs with server-side rendering
-- Database: MongoDb
+- Database: MongoDB

 <img src="images/domain-ssr.PNG">